TheNathannator/GuitarGame_ChartFormats/docs/Chart-File-Formats/mid-format/Tracks/Drums.md

   - Single-lane rolls are used for drum or cymbal rolls that only apply to a single lane at a time.
   - Double-lane rolls are used when alternating between two different lanes.
 - If a single-lane roll starts on a chord (excluding kicks), the next non-chord note determines which lane the roll goes on.
-- Roll lanes only apply to Expert unless they are marked at a velocity between 50-41, in which case they apply to Hard as well.
+- Roll lanes only apply to Expert by default.
+By setting a roll lane's marker note within one of the following velocity ranges, the roll lane can carry down to LDs:
+  - `[41,50]` applies the roll lane to Expert and Hard
+  - `[31,40]` applies the roll lane to Expert, Hard, and Medium.
+This range is not supported by RB3
+  - `[21,30]` applies the roll lane to all difficulties.
+This range is not supported by RB3

 Fill markers are used to mark phrases in which a player can activate Star Power.
 These phrases can either replace the notes within the phrase with a freestyle phrase, or they can keep the existing notes and just mark the end of the phrase as an activation point (referred to as "static" fills).